anhthuntr/radixsort/README.md

 needed for sorting in nanoseconds, excluding the time to generate the random numbers, sorting time is displayed for each pass, then the average sorting time is computed.

+- See sample output above (with different bases) for more information.

 *Note: Chrono library is used in this program to deal with measuring the time, which is only supported in C++11 or above, make sure to include the flag ```-std=c++11``` when compile to avoid warning.
 [Read more about Chrono](https://www.geeksforgeeks.org/chrono-in-c/).